Setin2/giveMeAttention/README.md

 I want attention is a chrome extension that allows the user to quickly send an email to a desired mail address.

+### NB !!!
+The extension does not allow the user to specify the recieving email address.
+This is done programmatically and requires setting up an elasticemail account.

 ## Functionality

 The extension simply adds a button, which floats randomly thorughout the browser window, and once clicked, it sends an email to the address specified inside the source code.